San Francisco in San Francisco City and County, California — The American West (Pacific Coastal)

 April 24, 1960.

 Erected 1960 by California State Park Commission, California Historical Society, First Unitarian Church of San Francisco.
 (Marker Number 691.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Blanco's Café & Music Box (approx. ¼ 851 O'Farrell Street (approx. ¼ mile away); Mary Ellen Pleasant Memorial Park (approx. 0.3 miles away); Uoki Sakai (approx. 0.4 miles away); Wally Heider Recording - 1969-1980 (approx. 0.4 miles away); Blackhawk Jazz Club (approx. 0.4 miles away); Issei Women's Legacy (approx. 0.4 miles away); Hotel Jefferson (approx. 0.4 miles away).
+Blanco's Café & Music Box (approx. ¼ mile away); 851 O'Farrell Street (approx. ¼ mile away); Mary Ellen Pleasant Memorial Park (approx. 0.3 miles away); Uoki Sakai (approx. 0.4 miles away); Wally Heider Recording - 1969-1980 (approx. 0.4 miles away); 891 Post Street (approx. 0.4 miles away); Midori Hotel (approx. 0.4 miles away); Blackhawk Jazz Club (approx. 0.4 miles away).
 Touch for a list and map of all markers in San Francisco.